Fall of the Serbian Empire: Plots against Marko

 After the Battle of Maritsa, Marko, the son of Vukašin Mrnjavčević, was crowned king and gained his father's lands.
 However, his friendship with the Balšićs soon crumbled.
-This was a result of Đurađ, in 1371, expelling his first wife Olivera, Marko's sister, and took Prizren from Marko.
+This was a result of Đurađ, in 1371, expelling his first wife Olivera, Marko's sister, and taking Prizren from Marko.
 Lazar Hrebeljanović, prince of Moravian Serbia, conquered Priština in the same year. Đurađ took Peć a year later, stripping most of Marko's lands north of Šar mountain.

 Plot against Nikola

 In the spring of 1371, Marko participated in the preparations for a campaign against Nikola Altomanović, the major lord in the west of the Empire.
 The campaign was planned jointly by King Vukašin and Đurađ I Balšić, the lord of Zeta, who was married to Olivera, the king's daughter.
-In July that year, Vukašin and Marko camped with their army outside Scutari, on Balšić's territory, ready to make an incursion towards Onogošt in Altomanović's land.
+In July of that year, Vukašin and Marko camped with their army outside Scutari, on Balšić's territory, ready to make an incursion towards Onogošt in Altomanović's land.
 The attack never happened, as the Ottomans threatened the land of Despot Jovan Uglješa, the lord of Serres, Vukašin's younger brother who ruled in eastern Macedonia.
 The forces of the Mrnjavčevićs were quickly directed eastward.
-Having in vain looked for allies, the two brothers finally entered with their own troops into the territory controlled by the Ottomans.
+Having in vain looked for allies, the two brothers finally entered with their troops into the territory controlled by the Ottomans.
 At the Battle of Maritsa on 26 September 1371, the Turks annihilated the Serbian army; not even the bodies of Vukašin and Jovan Uglješa were ever found.
 The place where it was fought, near the village of Ormenio in the east of present-day Greece, has ever since been called Sırp Sındığı "Serbian Rout" in Turkish.
-The outcome of this battle had serious consequences—it actually opened up the Balkans to the Turks.
+The outcome of this battle had serious consequences—it opened up the Balkans to the Turks.

 In 1371, Đurađ announced to Ragusan Republic that Vukašin Mrnjavčević and his son, Marko, along with their armies, were in Scutari with Đurađ, preparing an attack on Altomanović.
-Dubrovnik assisted their campaign by providing ships to transport men and supplies, since their campaign was in Dubrovnik's interests.
+Dubrovnik assisted their campaign by providing ships to transport men and supplies since their campaign was in Dubrovnik's interests.
 However, the campaign never took place as Vukašin and Marko went to aid Vukašin's brother, Jovan Uglješa, in a campaign against the Turks, which ended up in total disaster that was the Battle of Maritsa.

 Altomanović though was now in even more trouble.
 Prince Lazar Hrebeljanović of Serbia and Ban Tvrtko I of Bosnia allied themselves to defeat Nikola Altomanović.
 Desperate for a strong ally, Altomanović began negotiations with Đurađ.
 Most historians agree that in concluding negotiations, Đurađ gained the towns of Trebinje, Konavle and Dračevica from Altomanović, possibly a bribe to remain neutral within the war.
 Other historians, however, follow Mauro Orbini's account and argue that Đurađ never concluded such an agreement, rather conquered the towns he gained from the agreement himself after Altomanović was defeated in 1373.